bandinopla/threejs-fluid-simulation/README.md

 This is a port from the [WebGL-Fluid-Simulation](https://github.com/PavelDoGreat/WebGL-Fluid-Simulation) made by [Pavel Dobryakov](https://github.com/PavelDoGreat) into [ThreeJs](https://github.com/mrdoob/three.js) in a way that is easily implemented to deform a plane to create a sense of liquid.

 ## Use

-To use this, you instantiate the material `FluidV3Material`
+To use this, copy and paste the [`FluidV3Material`](https://github.com/bandinopla/threejs-fluid-simulation/blob/main/src/FluidV3Material.ts) class into your own project.

 ```js
 const fluidMat = new FluidV3Material(